CrismPack/Insomnia-Hardcore/CurseForge-Release.md

 - A Dark Souls-like death screen now appears upon dying.
 - Overworld mobs can now track you by blood scent, sound, and light source awareness.
 - The shader now defaults to the Reimagined style and medium graphics preset.
-- The starter kit now includes an 'Eccentric Tome' containing your guidebooks, and torches have been replaced with lanterns.
+- Changed starter kit to include an 'Eccentric Tome' with starter guidebooks placed inside, as well as replacing torches with lanterns.
+- Changed backpack recipes to be more expensive.
 - Made minor performance & stability improvements.
 - Updated mods and resource packs.
 - And more!